 Wrong.
 As I said before, if you don't know what you're going to do, how can you estimate it correctly?

-So, in my oppinion, take Scrum as it is, a methodology.
+So, in my opinion, take Scrum as it is, a methodology.
 If something doesn't fits with your team's daily work habits, or if something instead of improving the quality/speed/organization will impede it, skip it.